QuEraComputing/bloqade-python/README.md

     .rydberg
 )
 ```
-Note that from here on out you can no longer add to your geometry as the `rydberg` property is a terminal property.
+Note that from here on out, you can no longer add to your geometry as the `rydberg` property is terminal.

-From here you can select the different parts of the Rydberg drive.
-For example, if you want to build the detuning part of the drive you can select the `detuning` property.
+From here, you can select the different parts of the Rydberg drive.
+For example, if you want to build the detuning part of the drive, you can choose the `detuning` property.

 ```python
 from bloqade import start